solana-labs/solana/book/src/terminology.md

 A contiguous set of [entries](terminology.md#entry) on the ledger covered by a [vote](terminology.md#ledger-vote).
 A [leader](terminology.md#leader) produces at most one block per [slot](terminology.md#slot).

+## blockhash

+The hash over a bank's state upon freeze.
+Used to historically identify the block originated from the bank.

 ## block height

 The number of [blocks](terminology.md#block) beneath the current block.
 The first block after the [genesis block](terminology.md#genesis-block) has height one.